RaulCatalinas/EasyViewer/README.md

 - Python 3.11 or higher
 - python-dotenv (Environment variable for language switching)
 - pandas (Read the Excel file for game texts)
+- openpyxl (Dependence on "pandas" to read the Excel file of the app's texts)
 - flet (Graphical interface)
 - pytubefix (To download the video/audio of the YouTube video)
 - requests (Checking if the user has internet)